Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 What Is ARFID?

 ARFID stands for Avoidant/Restrictive Food Intake Disorder.
-It’s a formally recognized eating disorder in the DSM-5, which is the diagnostic manual mental health professionals use to identify and treat psychological conditions.
-It was first included as its own diagnosis in 2013, which means many adults living with ARFID right now grew up without anyone having a name for what they were experiencing.
+It is a formally recognized eating disorder in the DSM-5, the diagnostic manual mental health professionals use to identify and treat psychological conditions.
+ARFID was added as its own diagnosis in 2013, which means many adults living with it today grew up without anyone having a name for what they were experiencing.

-Here’s what makes ARFID different from the eating disorders most people are familiar with: it has nothing to do with body image.
-People navigating ARFID aren’t restricting food because they want to lose weight or change how they look.
-The restriction comes from somewhere else entirely.
+Here is what sets ARFID apart from the eating disorders most people know: it has nothing to do with body image.
+People navigating ARFID are not restricting food to lose weight or change how they look.
+The restriction comes from somewhere else entirely, whether that is how food feels, fear of what eating might cause, or simply not experiencing much interest in eating at all.

 The Three Presentations of ARFID

-ARFID generally shows up in three ways, and sometimes, a person experiences more than one at the same time.
-Understanding which pattern is at play matters, because it shapes how support should look.
+ARFID generally shows up in three ways, and some people experience more than one at once.
+Knowing which pattern is driving the restriction matters, because it shapes what support should look like.

 Sensory sensitivity.
 Certain textures, tastes, smells, colors, or temperatures of food feel intolerable.
 This goes beyond “I don’t like the texture of oatmeal.”
 It can mean gagging, distress, or a complete inability to swallow food that doesn’t meet very specific sensory criteria.
 A person with sensory-driven ARFID may eat only foods that are white, or only crunchy foods, or only foods prepared a very specific way.
 This presentation often starts in childhood and is more common among people with autism, ADHD, or other sensory processing differences.